-We’ve provided just a few of our samples here in order for you to see the variety of styles and techniques we employ when creating our work.
+We’ve provided just a few of our samples below for you to see the variety of styles and techniques we employ when creating our work.
 Because while a heart is always a heart, each one is truly unique.

 A compilation of extraordinary and scientifically accurate heart models we have developed over the years.